 And then finally, as independent media and independent journalists, we really do rely on your support, support of our viewers and members.

-Um, but we try and use it as a venue to provide as many exclusive benefits as we can.
+Obviously, Friday night, we take the questions solely from our locals members, but we try and use it as a venue to provide as many exclusive benefits as we can.

 But most of all, it is really the community on which we, like all independent journalists, do rely to support the independent journalism that we do here every night.

-All you have to do is click the red join button right below the video player on the Rumble page, and it will take you directly to that community.
+All you have to do is click the red join button right below the video player on the Rumble page and it will take you directly to that community.

-For those of you watching this show, we are needless to say very appreciative, and we hope to see you back on Monday night and every night at 7 o'clock p.m.
+And we hope to see you back on Monday night and every night at 7 o'clock p.m.
 Eastern Live, exclusively here on Rumble.

-Have a great evening and a great weekend, everybody.
+A great evening and a great weekend.

-The inside scoop on everything from key matchups and standout players to the behind the scenes moments you won't find anywhere else.
+The WNBA playoffs are here and I've got the inside scoop on everything from key matchups and standout players to the behind the scenes moments you won't find anywhere else.